Off Grid Living: Costs, Considerations and Preparation

 1. Land

 Land is the most basic requirement for off-grid living.
 Unfortunately, finding suitable land usually isn’t easy.
-If you want to live off the land – such as by having a garden or raising livestock – you’ll need to find land that is large, water-rich, and fertile enough to support these activities.
+If you want to live off the land – such as by having a garden or raising livestock – you’ll need to find large, water-rich, and fertile land to support these activities.

-Depending on where the land is located, it might even be illegal to go off-grid on it.
+Depending on the location of the land, it might even be illegal to go off-grid on it.
 Laws may require you to connect to the municipal sewage system, prevent you from diverting water, limit the number of chickens you can have…

-These laws are usually determined on a local level, so it takes a lot of digging to determine what you can legally do on your land.
+These laws are usually determined locally, so it takes a lot of digging to determine what you can legally do on your land.

 For more info, read: